Nama

 This should give you some idea what to do and what to expect.
 Tab completion and command shortcuts are available to reduce typing.

-$ shell commands, typed at the terminal's shell prompt
+$ shell commands, typed at the terminal command prompt

 nama> nama commands, typed at the Nama prompt